vkadlcik/DB48X-on-DM42/doc/commands/text.md

 `"1 2 + 4" TEXT→` will push `3` and `4` on the stack.

+## Char→Code (NUM, CODEPOINT, CharToUnicode)

+Return the Unicode codepoint of the first character in the text, or `-1` if the text is empty. `"Hello" NUM` returns `72`.

+## "Text→Code" (TextToUnicode)

+Return a list of the Unicode codepoints for all codepoints in the given text.
+`"Hello" Text→Code` returns `{ 72 101 108 108 111 }`.

+## Code→Text (CHR, Code→Char)

+Build a text out of a Unicode codepoint.
+The argument can be either a single numerical value or a list of numerical values.
+A negative numerical value produces an empty text. `{ 87 111 114 -22 108 100 }` returns `"World"`, the value `-22` producing no character. `42 CHR` returns `"*"`, and `34 CHR` returns `""""`, which is a 1-character text containing an ASCII quote `"`.

 ## SREV
 Reverse the characters on a string